Thinker: Learning to Plan and Act: Agent Behavior Analysis

 An additional dimension worth investigating is the \emph{expansion length}, defined as the number of steps the agent executes beyond the last expanded node.
 In the case of MCTS, this length is consistently one as the algorithm requires a reset at every leaf node.
 However, as shown in the right panel of Figure \ref{fig:reset}, the trained agents generally exhibit a longer expansion length.
 In fact, when the maximum search depth $L$ is increased to 10, the agent learns to search much deeper, as depicted in the same figure.

 Coupled with the aforementioned insights into the TD error distribution, we see that the agents prefer to persist with their existing plan unless they encounter an unfavorable leaf node or reach the set maximum search depth.
 These observations suggest that the agents tend to formulate plans that are both deep and narrow.
+Arguably, these learned behaviors mimic our planning processes more closely—we typically continue to think about a good plan, rather than simultaneously considering multiple plans and expanding each by a single step.